TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 22/Revelation 22.12.md

 ---

-Behold, I come quickly; and my reward is with me, to render to each man according as his work is.
+"Behold, I come quickly.
+My reward is with me, to repay to each man according to his work.